jopemachine/awesome-stars/README.md

 - [mohamed-chs/chatgpt-history-export-to-md](https://github.com/mohamed-chs/chatgpt-history-export-to-md) - A script to effortlessly extract your entire ChatGPT data export from JSON files to nicely-formatted markdown files.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - An AI copilot for your second brain.
 Search and chat with your personal knowledge base, online or offline
 - [morph-labs/rift](https://github.com/morph-labs/rift) - Rift: an AI-native language server for your personal AI software engineer
-- [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular stable diffusion GUI with a graph/nodes interface.
+- [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular stable diffusion GUI, api and backend with a graph/nodes interface.
 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [achimnol/aiotools](https://github.com/achimnol/aiotools) - Idiomatic asyncio utilties
 - [gaogaotiantian/viztracer](https://github.com/gaogaotiantian/viztracer) - VizTracer is a low-overhead logging/debugging/profiling tool that can trace and visualize your python code execution.